ExpressionEngine/ExpressionEngine-User-Guide/docs/control-panel/file-manager/file-manager.md

 ### Delete

 Opens the dialog that confirms file deletion.
-If the usage for this file has been noted, an extra confirmation toggle is being included.
+If the file is currently in use, it will be noted, and you will be required to switch the confirmation toggle to on.

 ![Delete File Dialog](_images/cp-file-manager-delete-file.png)